 SpareBank 1 SMN's credit strategy is adopted by the board of directors.
-The basic principle of sustainable lending to the retail market is enshrined in the bank's overall strategy for sustainability in lending, and in the bank's credit policy with respect to retail customers.
-The requirements are operationalised through a credit practice manual which describes the bank's specific requirements as regards combating money laundering and the black economy.
+The basic principle of sustainable lending to the retail market is enshrined in the bank's overall strategy for sustainable lending (pdf), and in the bank's credit policy with respect to retail customers.
+The requirements are operationalised through a credit practice manual that describes the bank's specific requirements as regards to combating money laundering and the black economy.
 Together with the bank's product policy, the credit practice manual sets restrictions for non-sustainable lending.
-By this means the bank helps to ensure that borrowers do not take on excessive debt commitments.
+This way, the bank helps to ensure that borrowers do not take on excessive debt commitments.